 In November 2019, I took an impromptu five day trip to Zurich.
 Zurich is not the most interesting city for tourists, so I planned to use Zurich as a base and take day trips to see as much as I could during my short time.
-On one day, I took a tour from Zurich to the Jungfraujoch, which is the highest train station in Europe and is sometimes referred to as “The Top of Europe”.
+On one day, I took a day tour from Zurich to Jungfraujoch, which is the highest train station in Europe and is sometimes referred to as “The Top of Europe”.

 This is a very long day trip, with most of it being spent on transportation.
 I knew that going into it, but I don’t think it quite set in how long it would really be until I did the day trip.
 Thankfully, I enjoy scenic drives and my entire goal for this trip was to have a little time in the Alps, even if I knew this would be very short.